 1. What is Lynx?
 What happened to AIRS?

 During spring 2012, the AIRS (Acquisition of Information Resources Statewide) statewide database program/committee disbanded itself.
-Meanwhile, CLiC and the Colorado State Library both committed enormous staff time and resources to establish something new — a full-featured statewide SERVICE called Lynx.
+Meanwhile, CLiC committed enormous staff time and resources to establish something new — a full-featured statewide SERVICE called Lynx.
 Operating since July 1, 2012, Lynx makes content-rich databases from EBSCO accessible and affordable for libraries across the state.
-While the State Library and CLiC are responsible for operations, an advisory committee will be established to advise these organizations and provide feedback from the field.
+While CLiC is responsible for operations, an advisory committee will be established to advise these organizations and provide feedback from the field.

 2. My library subscribed to the previous program (AIRS) but never switched over to Lynx.
 What do I need to do to subscribe this year and receive support from Lynx?

 All new interested libraries and schools can contact us to receive a price quote.
 Then, a library or school must submit an order through our new online order | renewal system.
 As part of the ordering process you’ll have an opportunity to select which EBSCO databases will appear on your site.
 Instructions for the online order | renewal system can be found here.

 3. My library has not been a previous subscriber, can I still join?

 Yes.
 Contact us, and we’ll let you know your price once we’ve determined where your library fits within the tiered pricing structure.
 See questions concerning how your Library Size is determined below.
 Once you’ve learned your library’s price, you must submit an order.
 As part of the ordering process you’ll have an opportunity to select which databases will appear on your site.

 4. Why can’t Lynx offer a cafeteria plan where each library can select only the databases they want from all kinds of vendors?